 Tom Ray in Starfish, Mike in Pushing Dead, Parker-Hall in Kill Your Friends, are just some of Tom's most recent film roles.
 Earlier lead film roles include Freddie in Happy Ever Afters, Joe in I Want Candy and David in A Few Days in September.

 Nominated as Outstanding Featured Actor In A Play at the 2011 Drama Desk Awards for his role as Septimus Hodge in Arcadia on Broadway, Tom's other theatre credits include numerous productions at the Royal Court Theatre, and the Riverside Studios' 2010 world premiere of Hurts Given and Received by Howard Barker.
 For this he received outstanding reviews, and a nomination for best performance in the 2010 Off West End Theatre Awards.
 Tom was most recently seen on stage as Richard Kenton in the world premiere of the Stephen Poliakoff play My City at the Almeida Theatre in 2011.

-Tom took dual roles of producer as well as lead actor for the third (and now sadly) final season of Da Vinci's Demons.
-Tom shot short film The Shadow Hours in LA summer 2015, then filmed three indie feature films back to back: Pushing Dead in San Francisco, Modern Life Is Rubbish in London, and Starfish in Rutland, UK, from 20th November until 18th December 2015.
-Tom recently shooting TV series The Collection, by Oliver Goldstick, to be broadcast on Amazon Prime later this year.
+Tom shot short film The Shadow Hours in LA summer 2015, then filmed three indie feature films back to back: Pushing Dead in San Francisco, Modern Life Is Rubbish in London, and Starfish in Rutland, until December 2015.
+Tom recently finished shooting TV series The Collection, by Oliver Goldstick, to be broadcast on Amazon Prime later this year.
 He is currently filming the lead role in Dark Heart, a 2 hour pilot for ITV Encore.
 Further details of Tom's career can be found elsewhere on the site.